pytorch/ao/torchao/sparsity/README.md

 # torchao sparsity

 Sparsity is the technique of removing parameters from a neural network in order to reduce its memory overhead or latency.
-By carefully choosing the elements that are removed, one can achieve significant reduction in memory overhead and latency, while paying a reasonably low or no price in terms of model quality (accuracy / f1).
+By carefully choosing how the elements are pruned, one can achieve significant reduction in memory overhead and latency, while paying a reasonably low or no price in terms of model quality (accuracy / f1).

 ## Goal